violats/Viola_Tan/README.md

 Our stand wouldn't be rational based solely on Excel sheet data (ended 2020) provided but given the major 57% bounceback in the next quarter from another information source, it showed the huge growth potential in China.

-In a later BCG-RISE masterclass on <b>2nd June 2021</b>, "Understanding the Chinese Consumer Post Covid-19" given by an authoritative thought leader of the Chinese market and also BCG Managing Director and Partner, one point she made was that Healthcare is a major selling/pain point for consumers of products and services, across the board, in China.
+In a later BCG-RISE masterclass on <b>2nd June 2021</b>, "Understanding the Chinese Consumer Post Covid-19" given by an authoritative BCG Managing Director and Partner expert in China domestic market, one point she made was that <b>Healthcare is a major selling/pain point for consumers of products and services,</b> across the board, in <b>China.</b>

 ### 2) Storytell Insight with Emotion/Values Skills
 #### in Problem Definition and Recommendation Business Essential Project above (Submitted: March 2021)